realworldocaml/book/en/03-variables-and-functions.md

 This is only allowed when the real type is known.
 ```

-As suggested by the error message, we can get OCaml to accept the
+As suggested by the error message, we can get OCaml to accept the fact
-fact that `f` is used with different argument orders if we provide
+that `f` is used with different argument orders if we provide explicit
-explicit type information.
-Thus, we can write:
+type information.
+Thus, the following code compiles without error,
+due to the type annotation on `f`.

 ```ocaml
 # let numeric_deriv ~delta ~x ~y ~(f: x:float -> y:float -> float) =